 Excel.
-This method is for the elite of organizing and record keeping.
+This method is for the elite of organizing and keeping records.
 The good thing is, you really don’t even have to know how to use Excel to use this method.
-I made a really easy-to-use template for you that you can download here.
+I made a really FREE template that you can download here.

 Step 3: Give your parents a receipt.

-From my understanding, you don’t by law have to give your daycare parents a year-end statement.
-However, I believe in customer service and I really like the clients I have at the moment.
-So, yes, I go the extra step and give them a receipt.
-I have to keep records for my own tax purposes anyway.
+So I go the extra step and give them a receipt.
+You have to keep records for your own tax purposes anyway.
 Why not just print them out a quick receipt to make things a little easier on them?
 They’ll appreciate not having to go through all their bank statements.

 Your turn!
 Comment below and share your best tips to keep on top of paperwork and record keeping.